datafusion-contrib/datafusion-objectstore-s3/README.md

 .await;
 ```

-Using DataFusion's `ListingOtions` and `ListingTableConfig` we register a table into a DataFusion `ExecutionContext` so that it can be queried.
+Using DataFusion's `ListingTableConfig` we register a table into a DataFusion `ExecutionContext` so that it can be queried.

 ```rust
 let filename = "data/alltypes_plain.snappy.parquet";